kltm/how-to-write-an-awesome-issue/README.md

 This got me thinking a little about what it is that I do automatically when I triage an issue in an issue tracker like GitHub, and the meaning of issue/ticket systems in general.
-No doubt personality quirk, nesting instinct, and some holdover from a past life all play a part.
+No doubt, personality quirk, nesting instinct, and some holdover from a past life all play a part.
 However, I think that people on different sides of the development fence understand issue trackers very differently and I